techfutures/keychain/index.md

 ### Support or Contact

-If the authenticity or validity of any of the below credentials are in queston, please contact [support@techfutures.xyz](mailto:support@techfutures.xyz)
+If the authenticity or validity of any of the below credentials are in question, please contact [support@techfutures.xyz](mailto:support@techfutures.xyz)

 ---